Previous Page

 11200 Screening Purpose and Program Organization

-The purpose of the screening is to determine if the reported information requires investigation by clarifying and researching information related to the intake.
-Screeners do the following:
+The purpose of the screening is to determine if the information requires further DFPS involvement by clarifying and researching information related to the intake.
+Screeners do as follows:

-• Use critical thinking skills and professional judgement when prioritizing or closing intakes.
+• Use critical thinking skills and professional judgment when progressing, prioritizing, or closing intakes.

 • Clearly document the rationale for decisions.